Daniel1magdy/FullKimitProject/README.md

-# 🚀 DevOps Project: Containerized Apps on AWS EKS with Jenkins, Terraform, Prometheus & Grafana
+# 🚀 Containerized Apps on AWS EKS with Jenkins, Terraform, Prometheus & Grafana

 This project demonstrates a **complete DevOps pipeline** for deploying containerized applications on **Amazon EKS** using **Infrastructure as Code (Terraform)** and **Jenkins** for CI/CD automation.
 It also integrates **Prometheus** and **Grafana** to provide observability into system performance and reliability.